py4j/py4j/py4j-web/install.rst

 1. `Git <http://git-scm.com/>`_ to download the latest source code.
    Execute the command line ``git clone https://github.com/bartdag/py4j.git py4j`` to download the source code.
 2. `Apache ant <http://ant.apache.org>`_ to build the Py4J Java library.
-Just execute the command line ``ant jar`` in the py4j-java project directory to build the code and create a jar file.
+Set the ``junit.path`` propery in ``py4j-java/ant.properties`` to point to the location of your JUnit 4 jar, then execute the command line ``ant jar`` in the py4j-java project directory to build the code and create a jar file.
 3. `Sphinx <http://sphinx.pocoo.org/>`_ to build the documentation.
 Just execute the command line ``make html``  in the py4j-web project.